johno/will_toggle/README.md

 ```ruby
   <%= will_toggle label: 'Change Your Password', partial: 'users/password_fields', locals: { f: f } %>
 ```

-### Available options:

-  - `label`: the string you will use to describe the toggled div, i.e. show details.
-  - `checked`: true or false, defaults to false.
-Specifies whether the checkbox will be checked.
-  - `locals`: a hash of necessary variables for your partial.
-  - `clear_data`: true or false, defaults to false.
-If true, the toggle function will clear any values in any child `text_field` upon toggle.
-Especially useful for optional form fields.

 All the bells and whistles:
 ```ruby